-How can I stop Amazon RDS for PostgreSQL from logging my passwords in clear-text in the log files?
+How can I stop Amazon RDS for PostgreSQL from logging my passwords in clear text in the log files?

-I want to run a CREATE USER or an ALTER USER statement using Amazon Relational Database Service (Amazon RDS) for PostgreSQL.
-When I do this, PostgreSQL logs my password in clear-text in the log files.
-How can I stop PostgreSQL from showing my password in clear-text in the log files?
+I want to use Amazon Relational Database Service (Amazon RDS) for PostgreSQL to run a CREATE USER or an ALTER USER statement.
+When I do this, PostgreSQL logs my password in clear text in the log files.

 Short description

-If you set the log_statement parameter to ddl or all, and run a CREATE ROLE/USER ...
-WITH PASSWORD ... ; or ALTER ROLE/USER ...
-WITH PASSWORD ... ;, command, then PostgreSQL creates an entry in the PostgreSQL logs.
-PostgreSQL logs the password in clear-text, which can cause a potential security risk.
+When you do, PostgreSQL creates an entry in the PostgreSQL logs.
+PostgreSQL logs the password in cleartext and can cause a potential security risk.

-Currently, PostgreSQL doesn't identify sensitive information.
+PostgreSQL doesn't identify sensitive information.
 This is expected behavior and is according to the design of PostgreSQL engine.

-This example runs a CREATE ROLE statement with password, and then displays the password in the logs in clear-text:
+This example runs a CREATE ROLE statement with password, and then displays the password in the logs in cleartext:

-USER@postgresdb:pg> CREATE ROLE test_role WITH PASSWORD 'test123'; CREATE ROLE Time: 0.003s
+USER@postgresdb:pg> CREATE ROLE test_role WITH PASSWORD 'test123';

 Output in the logs: